 SUNY students who participate in SUNY study abroad programs remain enrolled at their home college and pay tuition for the duration of their program at the appropriate SUNY tuition rate.
 All students will be billed for the international program fee by the administering SUNY campus.

 A detailed budget and breakdown of program costs can be found on each SUNY study abroad program web page.

 Numerous scholarships are available to help off-set the cost of studying abroad.
 Students are encouraged to research their eligibility and apply for both scholarships available to Cortland students as well as national scholarships available to all United States citizens.
 Each year SUNY Cortland awards over $20,000 in scholarships to Cortland students studying abroad through any SUNY institution.

 Students who are eligible for financial aid will continue to receive aid while they are abroad as long as the student is enrolled in a minimum of 6 credits for a summer program or a minimum of 12 credits for a semester program.
+All credit taken must fulfill degree requirements, and financial aid cannot be used for courses taken towards a minor.
 Students must make an appointment with their financial aid advisor prior to registering for their study abroad program to discuss disbursement dates and financial aid amounts.
 Students on scholarships funded by a non-SUNY school or organization should contact the scholarship provider directly to determine if the scholarship can be applied to overseas study.

 The International Programs Office has compiled a checklist of items for students and their families to consider prior to traveling overseas.
 This checklist should be used as a guideline to ensure that students are fully prepared for their study abroad experiences.